-- The computer switches to battery power. - The Power icon changes appearance.
+- The computer switches to battery power. - The Power icon the provide set of the provide se

-Maintaining your computer
+7 Maintaining your computer

 Performing regular maintenance keeps your computer in optimal condition.
 This chapter explains how to use tools like Disk Defragmenter and Disk Cleanup.
 It also provides instructions for updating programs and drivers, steps to clean the computer, and tips for traveling with (or shipping) the computer.